Edna Manley

-Edna Swithenbank Manley, OM (28 February 1900 - 9 February 1987) is considered one of the most important artists and arts educators in Jamaica.
-She was known primarily as a sculptor, although her oeuvre included significant drawings and paintings.
-Her work forms an important part of the National Gallery of Jamaica's permanent collection, and can be viewed in other public institutions in Jamaica such as Bustamante Children's Hospital, the University of the West Indies, and the Kingston Parish Church.
+Edna Swithenbank Manley (28 February 1900 - 9 February 1987) was a Jamaican artist, known primarily as a sculptor, although her oeuvre included significant drawings and paintings.
+Trained in British neoclassical tradition, Manley became a major figure in Jamaican art, with her work forming an important part of the National Gallery of Jamaica's permanent collection.
+Edna Manley was also an early supporter of art education in Jamaica, having both organised and taught art classes at the Junior Centre of the Institute of Jamaica throughout the 1940's.

-Her early training was in the British neoclassical tradition.

-Edna Manley was an early supporter of art education in Jamaica and in the 1940s, she organised and taught art classes at the Junior Centre of the Institute of Jamaica.
-These classes developed in a more formal setting with the establishment of the Jamaica School of Art and Craft in 1950, Jamaica's first Art School which would eventually expand into a college, and was renamed the Edna Manley College of the Visual and Performing Arts, in 1995, to honour the artist's pioneering role in Jamaican Art.
+These classes developed into a more formal setting with the establishment of Jamaica's first Art School, the Jamaica School of Art and Craft in 1950.
+The school would eventually expand into a college, and in 1995 was renamed the Edna Manley College of the Visual and Performing Arts in honour of the artist's pioneering role in Jamaican Art.

 Edna Manley was the wife of Norman Manley, the founder of the Jamaican People's National Party and the 1st Premier of Jamaica.
 She is often considered the "mother of Jamaican art".